duanebyer/nbody/README.md

 # nbody
 Simple n-body gravitatational simulation using the fast multipole method (FMM).

+## Building
+This project can be built using CMake.
+Note that it depends on the `glade` repositories (created also by me).

 ## Introduction
 This project aimed to implement the fast multipole method on the GPU using octrees to spatially partition the particles.
 In the end, it wasn't very